Mallory Reaves

-Mallory Reaves (born 1984 to parents Michael Reaves and Brynne Chandler), is a writer from Southern California.
+Mallory Reaves (born 1984 to parents Michael Reaves and Brynne Chandler) is a writer from Southern California.
 She was initially known for her adaptations of the popular manga series After School Nightmare (nominated for a 2007 Will Eisner Award), Black Sun, Silver Moon, Her Majesty's Dog, and 07-Ghost.
 In addition to her work adapting manga, she assisted in editing or producing many other titles, the Go!
 Comi website content, and monthly newsletter.

 In 2013, she co-authored The Silver Dream with Michael Reaves and Neil Gaiman.
 The book was a sequel to the New York Times bestseller InterWorld.
-The third volume, Eternity's Wheel, was released in May 2015.
+The third volume, Eternity's Wheel, was released in 2015.

 Most recently, she authored the graphic novel Mirror Moon (2021), set in the universe of The Nightmare Before Christmas.